Amazonia under mid-Holocene drought

 The palaeoecological team in this project (Dr Macarena Cárdenas and Professor Frank Mayle) will investigate sedimentary records from bogs, in close proximity to arch sites, along an altitudinal transect spanning Restinga (coastal vegetation), tropical Atlantic forest, Araucaria forest, and Campos (grassland).
 Through analysis of fossil pollen, phytoliths, charcoal and geochemical data, they aim to determine the relationship between human land use (e.g. burning and agriculture), climate change and vegetation dynamics.

-More information about this project can be found in the project’s webpage.
-Click the logo belog to get access
+More information about this project can be found on the project’s webpage.

 Investigators: Dr. John Carson (University of Reading funded PDRA)